 About Rupert

 Rupert Morris is a Senior Technical Artist in Halifax, Nova Scotia's video games industry.
-He has worked on numerous published titles over the last 15 years, ranging from casual to mid-core games, on AAA console, PC, Android and iOS platforms.
+He has worked on numerous published titles over the last 15 years, ranging from AAA to casual to mid-core games, on console, PC, Android and iOS platforms.

 Originally from Vancouver, Rupert founded and worked at Whitebox Interactive, making a multiplayer battle arena based on Warhammer 40,000 characters and lore.
 Prior to that he was an artist with Electronic Arts in downtown Vancouver.